symfony/symfony-docs/components/expression_language.rst

     var_dump($expressionLanguage->lint('1 + 2')); // displays true

-The call to these methods can be configured through flags.
-The available flags are available in the :class:`Symfony\\Component\\ExpressionLanguage\\Parser` class and are the following:
+The behavior of these methods can be configured with some flags defined in the :class:`Symfony\\Component\\ExpressionLanguage\\Parser` class:

 * ``IGNORE_UNKNOWN_VARIABLES``: don't throw an exception if a variable is not defined in the expression;